 (1-800-860-6272).
 Started by a family that itself had trouble finding supplies in the 1990s for their homeschool science curriculum, this is a great resource for the homeschooler, with experiments, kits, and curricula for primary through secondary levels.
 You can also get individual items such as microscopes, chemistry lab bench supplies, including chemicals hard to find in small quantities elsewhere, and some that many companies may not ship to individuals.

 Robert Bruce Thompson and his wife Barbara Fritchman Thompson wrote Do-it-yourself (DIY) books for O'Reilly and MAKE before adding Illustrated Guides to Biology, Chemistry, and Forensic Home Experiments.
-Now his company also supports home schoolers and adult hobbyists with college and professional level experiment equipment, supplies, and instructions.
+Now this company (under new management) also supports home schoolers and adult hobbyists with college and professional level experiment equipment, supplies, and instructions.

 Do-it-yourself enthusiasts for both science and technologiy, MakerShed carries supplies for crafts and hobbies as well as science and robotics.
 Similar to HMS Beagle and Home Science Tools, but with more DYI equipment geared toward olertder students and adults.
 A good source for serious science lab equipment.